hpc/pavilion2/docs/results/basics.rst

 per-test-run results json
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The result json is written to a file named ``results`` in the test run
+The result json is written to a file named ``results.json`` in the test run
 directory.
 This is used to recall results from test runs.

 per-test-run result log